About Nightline Association

 The Nightline Association is the registered charity that supports, promotes and develops Nightlines.
-Nightline Association is run entirely by volunteers, who get to play a hands on operational and strategic role in the running of a national charity.
+Nightline Association is run almost entirely by volunteers, who get to play a hands-on operational and strategic role in the running of a national charity.
 By volunteering for the Nightline Association you will not only gain more awareness of the work of the Association and the charity sector, you will also gain transferable skills and make new friends.

 Your primary responsibility is to support individual affiliated Nightlines in developing training, specifically relating to equality, diversity and inclusion.
 This can be achieved through researching practices used by Nightlines and other similar organisations, creation of resources that can be shared amongst Nightlines and answering member Nightlines’ questions.
 It is a really exciting time within the department at the moment as we have a number of interesting projects to get involved in.
 Diversity Training is a project that runs collaboratively with the Impact team, which will explore how Nightline services can redesign training to provide a greater emphasis on diversity.

 You will sit within the Training Team, whose role is to provide support to Nightlines developing their training practices, and provide options and advice to any member Nightlines.
 Your line manager would be the Training Team Lead.
 The team sits within the Nightline Development department, headed by the Head of Development.

 |Term Limit:||Three years, with possibility to be extended|

 |Location:||Remote working, open to applicants across the UK|

 |Supported by:||Training Team|

 - Assist member Nightlines in developing training for their volunteers

 - Collect examples of training courses and/or materials from as many member Nightlines and other organisations to aid the development of training

 - Work collaboratively with other departments within the Nightline Association